-Title: WORLD RELATIONS Level 1/Semester 1@SoPrep TT780 Prerequisite: None
+Title: WORLD ISSUES/ Level 1 TT780 Length: One Semester Prerequisite: None Social Studies credit

 It is a one semester 1⁄2 credit Social Studies elective open to all students with the drive to become citizens of the world.
 World Relations/VTC is a prerequisite for Global Nomads/VTC and the VTC Certification Practicum courses.
 While traditional social studies courses would offer videos or textual content delivery this survey level class will focus on formal instruction.
 Over the course of the semester students, will video conference to connect with peers and educators from places such as Ghana, Malaysia, Palestine, Afghanistan, Australia, Canada and various US states.
 Topics covered range from social and political issues to cultural enrichment.
 The course will include a culminating assignment that is a student driven collaborative project using video conferencing technologies and other web based platforms to highlight the political, social, cultural and economic dynamics at play in the world today.